<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=730207053839709&amp;ev=PageView&amp;noscript=1">

 If you need further assistance, call Social Security at 1-800-772-1213.

-Verification of other income
+Verification of Other Income

 When we say "other income," we're talking about alimony, child support, or regular income received from parents or relatives.
 If you receive any of these, please provide these two items:

-• Most recent 6-month history of payments
+• Most recent six-month history of payments

-Verification of no income
+Verification of No Income

-If you, or an adult in your household currently have no income, please fill out and sign the Zero Income Verification.
+If you or an adult in your household currently have no income, please fill out and sign the Zero Income Verification.

-Tax information
+Tax Information

 You can also pick up a tax form transcript in person.
 Call 651-312-8082 for the nearest location.

-Color photo ID of adults
+Color Photo ID of Adults

 If you don’t have a Minnesota photo ID, contact your local Department of Motor Vehicles (DMV).

-Habitat for Humanity Homeownership Program Release of Information & Data Privacy
+Program Release of Information & Data Privacy

 This form is specific to Twin Cities Habitat for Humanity's program.
 All household members 18 years or older will need to sign this form as part of the application process.